luisalves05/comptex/README.md

 # LaTeX template

-Template em LaTeX destinado a trabalhos acadêmicos do curso de Ciência da Computação da UECE.
+This is a LaTeX template for academic reports that I use in my Computer Science courses.

 ## Mode de usar
- * Clone/fork ou faça o [download][comptex-uece] do repositório.
+ * Clone/fork or you can [download][comptex-uece] from the repository
- * Em seguida, faça o upload do projeto para um editor online como [Overleaf][overleaf] ou [ShareLaTeX][sharelatex].
+ * Next, you can upload the project to your favorite online editor like [Overleaf][overleaf] or [ShareLaTeX][sharelatex].
- * Gostaria da aprimorar o template?
-Clone/fork o repositório, e faça um pull request diretamente.
+ * Do you want to improve this template?
+Clone/fork the repository, and make a pull request directly.

 [sharelatex]: https://www.sharelatex.com/
 [overleaf]: https://www.overleaf.com/